Gérald Cid

-Gérald Cid (born 17 February 1983) is a French former professional footballer who played primarily as a centre back.
+Gérald Cid (born 17 February 1983) is a French former professional footballer who played as a centre back.
 He played Ligue 1 football for Bordeaux and Nice, spent a season on loan at Ligue 2 club Istres, and played briefly for English Premier League club Bolton Wanderers.
 He represented both Bordeaux and Bolton in European competition.

-Career
+Early life and career

-Cid was born in Talence, Gironde.
-He joined Premier League club Bolton Wanderers from Bordeaux in July 2007, having spent 8 years with the French club.
+Gérald Cid was born on 17 February 1983 in Talence, Gironde.
+He joined Premier League club Bolton Wanderers from Bordeaux in July 2007, having spent eight years with the French club.
 He left the club in mid-January 2008 by mutual consent and returned to France, joining Ligue 1 side Nice, on a three-and-a-half-year deal.

-On 16 July 2010, Cid announced his retirement on the OGC Nice website.
+On 16 July 2010, Cid announced his retirement.